Blog|Slideshows|August 6, 2025

 Implementing formal mentoring in health care practices enhances retention, preserves knowledge and fosters a culture of respect, ensuring long-term success.

-A revolving door isn’t just a metaphor in health care—it’s a line item.
-One practice-management analysis estimated that replacing a staffer who earns less than $50,000 a year drains about 20% of that salary in recruiting, onboarding and lost productivity. (
+A revolving door isn’t just a metaphor in health care — it’s a line item.
+One practice-management analysis estimated that replacing a staffer who earns less than $50,000 a year drains about 20% of that salary in recruiting, onboarding and lost productivity.
+(MedicalEconomics)

 That sticker shock is exactly why more administrators are leaning on formal mentoring.
-By pairing rookies with veterans, practices preserve institutional knowledge, accelerate learning curves and signal that every hire has a future worth investing in.
+By pairing rookies with veterans, practices can preserve institutional knowledge, accelerate learning curves and signal that every hire has a future worth investing in.
+This approach is the surest, lowest-cost way to stem turnover while reinforcing a culture of quality and respect.

-The payoff shows up quickly: groups that stretch onboarding to at least three months; complete with scheduled check-ins, goal setting and shadow days; report noticeably higher
+The payoff shows up quickly: groups that stretch onboarding to at least three months, complete with scheduled check-ins, goal setting and shadow days, report noticeably higher first-year retention.

-With dollars and culture on the line, the question isn’t whether to build a mentoring program—it’s how.
-The eight tips that follow can help any size practice launch a structure that sticks.
+With dollars and culture on the line, the question isn’t whether to build a mentoring program — it’s how.
+These eight tips can help any size practice launch a structure that sticks.